 Mr. Blott is the only NEO with a change in control agreement in place.
 Mr. Blott has made and is expected to continue to make major contributions to the short- and long-term profitability, growth and financial strength of the Corporation.
-Additionally, the Corporation recognizes that the possibility of a change in control exists and that such possibility, and the uncertainty it may create could result in the distraction or departure of the Chairman and Chief Executive Officer, to the detriment of the Corporation and its shareholders.
+Additionally, the Corporation recognizes that the possibility of a change in control exists and that such possibility, and the uncertainty it may create could result in the distraction or departure of the Chairman and Chief Executive Officer, to the detriment of the Corporation and its Shareholders.
 The Corporation wants to ensure Mr. Blott is not unduly distracted by the circumstances arising from the possibility of a change in control and believes it is important to be encouraged to continue his attention and dedication to the operations within the Corporation.

 "Change in Control" is defined in Mr. Blott's employment agreement as described above.
-Assuming a Change in Control took place at December 31, 2022, the estimated incremental payments to Mr. Blott would have been \$2,827,500; representing \$600,000 that would be payable under the Director Retention Plan and \$1,485,000 annual base salary and \$742,500 maximum bonus that would be payable under his employment agreement.
+Assuming a Change in Control took place at December 31, 2024, the estimated incremental payments to Mr. Blott would have been \$3,650,250; representing \$1,200,000 that would be payable under the Director Retention Plan and Mr. Blott's employment agreement, \$1,633,500 annual base salary, and \$816,750 maximum bonus that would be payable under his employment agreement.